jesi964/VTScan-Automator/README.md

-# VirusTotal Bulk URL Scanner
+# VirusTotal Automator: A Bulk URL scanner

 A Python-based bulk URL scanning tool that integrates with the VirusTotal API and generates analyst-friendly reports in PDF, JSON, and CSV.